SajibBarua-art/ICEwebsite/README.md

 **5. room**
 - class – array
 - lab - object
-- - computer - array
+&emsp; > computer - array
-- -  electrical – string
+&emsp; > electrical – string

 Api’s:
 - To get all the room details: api/room

-**6. generateRandomRoutine:** To generate and store routine.
+**6. generateRandomRoutine:** To generate and store a new routine.
 It also gives a response as the generated routine to the client.
 Api’s:
 - To generate, store and get the generated routine: api/generateRandomRoutine